secretstartups/handbook/sites/handbook/source/handbook/marketing/localization/index.html.md

 1. France
 1. Japan

-#### P1: Tier 2 Countries that provide the most opportunity for GItLab
+#### P1: Tier 2 Countries that provide the most opportunity for GitLab

 1. Netherlands
 1. Switzerland